brikcss/flipper/README.md

 	<script src="src/angular/flipper-directives.js"></script>
 	```

-2. Pick your CSS flavor (SASS, LESS, or vanilla) and include the styles:
+2. Pick your CSS flavor (SASS, or vanilla) and include the styles:

-	_Note: The SASS/LESS flavors give you the added flexibility of being able to customize flipper classes and other settings, which you do not get with the vanilla CSS flavor, which uses all default classes and settings._
+	_Note: The SASS flavor gives you the added flexibility of being able to customize flipper classes and other settings, which you do not get with the vanilla CSS flavor, which uses all default classes and settings._

 	For SASS: